tpo/little_shell_scripts/README.md

 	    wake: will send SIGCONT to the process group

+	    minimize: will minimize the window (into the dock or toolbar or such)

 	    pid: will list the PID of the process

 	    pgid: will list the group ID of the process

 	    pressing ESC while in selection mode will abort the action

+	    This tool depends on `xdotool`

 ### wping